TeamFAPS/PSVita-RE-tools/README.md

 Kdumper - by @TheFloW and @CelesteBlue
 ---
-A fSELF to run on an activated testkit/devkit on FW <3.68 in order to dunp its kernel !
+A fSELF to run on an activated testkit/devkit on FW <=3.67 in order to dump its kernel !

-Confirmed working between 3.30 and 3.67.
-Will need some changes for lower FWs.
+Confirmed working between 3.50 and 3.67.
+Will need some changes for lower FWs (sceMotionDevGetEvaInfo is only on FW >= 3.50)

 Credits: TheFloW for the kernel exploit.
-CelesteBlue for the many improvements.
+CelesteBlue for the many improvements, Mathieulh for SceNgsUser code.

 nids-extract - by @dots-tb
 ---